socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 6. Once the refined endpoint list is somewhat stable, *decide for integration technologies* (protocols such as plain HTTP, GraphQL or gRPC; message exchange formats such as JSON and XML) and implement stubs (or an minimum viable API product).
     * Integrate and test these stubs; iterate and revise the list as needed.
 If the results are good enough, go ahead and *specify service contracts including protocol bindings and technology mappings* in an [API Description](../artifact-templates/SDPR-APIDescription.md) a.k.a. service contract.
     * Optionally, establish [Service Level Agreements](../artifact-templates/SDPR-ServiceLevelAgreement.md) and [Rate Plans](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/RatePlan).
-    * Also decide on (micro-)service deployment technologies and infrastructure middleware such as [API gateways](https://microservices.io/patterns/apigateway.html), load balancers and container orchestration engines as well as cloud offerings (@Fehling:2014), again capturing your architectural decisions in the log.
+    * Also decide on (micro-)service deployment technologies and infrastructure middleware such as [API gateways](https://microservices.io/patterns/apigateway.html), load balancers, and container orchestration engines as well as cloud offerings (@Fehling:2014), again capturing your architectural decisions in the log.

 7. *Improve and evolve the API design* and its implementation, for instance adjust endpoint and operation numbers as well as request and response message structures to meet the desired runtime qualities (for instance, performance and scalability).
     * Apply [(micro-)service API design and evolution patterns](https://microservice-api-patterns.org/patterns/evolution/) along the way (@Daigneau:2011, @Zimmermann:2020).